Search all Collections

 Council Minutes and Council Reports

-Council Minutes and Proceedings from 1997 - present are available on the City of Burnaby website.
+Council minutes and proceedings from 2015 to present are also available on the City of Burnaby website.

 Repositories: CBA, OCC